Christmas Activity Guide

 Helping your client to decorate their home or room with Christmas decorations is a simple but effective way to begin building the excitement of Christmas no matter their age.
 If they do not have a box of decorations stored from previous years a visit to the $2 shop can affordably acquire what you need or instead you can spend time creating decorations together that they can continue with making them on their own.
 There is nothing like lights on a Christmas tree to make the magic of Christmas begin.

 With the age of social media, the giving (and receiving) of Christmas cards is all but lost.
 Yet nothing can ebb the magic you feel when you open your letter box to a special letter or hand-written card during Christmas.
 And it’s a magic you can re-live as you place them on your dresser or hang them from string on your wall.
 A great way to increase your client’s chance of receiving a card is to get them started early writing or even encourage them to make their own unique Christmas cards in advance.
 There are plenty of Christmas card ideas to be found online.
 If you can, get in touch with family members and encourage them to also sending cards as this can make people feel loved and cared for even if they may not see get to see all their family during Christmas.
+Card making is not only an easy way to get into the festive spirit, but also a great way to spread Christmas cheer.
+Making your own Christmas cards will allow you to exercise your creativity, and bring a smile to your family and friends face.
+It’s also a nice way to make new connections with neighbours or socially isolated community members.

 Depending on the mobility and location of your client, Christmas in Brisbane and in nearby towns is an exciting experience offering plenty of free Christmas events and markets that you can take your client to during the festive season.
 Many of these events start as early as November and while many can be outdoors, planning to visit the event early in the morning or late in the afternoon to avoid the crowds and escape the heat can be a great idea.
 Shopping Centres are also filled with local Christmas events and Christmas cheer with the welcome of air conditioning to escape the heat and if you get in before the School Holidays start your client get have their picture taken with taken with Santa without having to line up for hours in a cue.